amirguterman/event-processing-system/README.md

 ## Note

-The `events.jsonl` file used by the client and server should be in the following format:
+The `events.jsonl` file used by the client and server will be created automatically and should be in the following format:

 ```json
 {"userId": "user1", "name": "add_revenue", "value": 100}